Music

 MUSC112

-Music Theory II explores elements of diatonic harmony (including qualities and inversions of triads and seventh chords, non-harmonic tones, and modulation to closely related keys).
-A continuation of Music Theory I and intended for music majors, MUSC112 must be taken in conjunction with MUSC116 Ear Training II.
+Music Theory II explores elements of diatonic and chromatic harmony including qualities and inversions of triads and seventh chords, nonharmonic tones, secondary dominants, and modulation to closely related keys.

 3 credits